-Despite the impact of the pandemic and lockdown period the College has been able to deliver a financial outturn in 2020/21 in line with bottom line budget assumptions, thus protecting financial health and complying fully with bank loan covenants.
-Income was impacted significantly due to the lockdown restrictions put in place, but was mitigated by continuing remote learning and making swift cost savings.
+Despite the ongoing impact of the pandemic and lockdown period, the College has been able to deliver a financial outturn in 2021/22 in line with bottom line budget assumptions, thus protecting financial health and complying fully with bank loan covenants.

 Future year budgets have been set realistically to maintain longer term sustainability and ensure adequate cash balances continue to exist.
-The budget for 2020/21 in particular was constructed on the basis of expected continuation of pandemic restrictions for much of the year, with consequent impact on the ability to generate income in a normal way, especially for apprenticeships and commercial work.
+The budget for 2021/22 in particular was constructed on the basis of expected continuation of pandemic restrictions for much of the year, with consequent impact on the ability to generate income in a normal way, especially for apprenticeships and commercial work.
 These targets were tested rigorously throughout the year in conjunction with budget holders in order to put in place mitigating actions in a timely and effective way where necessary.
+In general, covid restrictions had less of an impact than planned for, with only adult and commercial work significantly affected, and the overall income level was in line with budget.

-At the end of October 2021, the College maintained cash balances of £4m.
-Whilst this level of cash is expected to decrease by the end of 2021/22 as capital works relating to condition fund and T Level allocations are completed and paid for, cash is still expected to be around £1.5m.
+At the end of October 2022, the College maintained cash balances of c£5m.
+Whilst this level of cash is expected to decrease by the end of 2022/23 as capital grants are spent and clawback put in place where appropriate, cash is still expected to be in excess of £1m.
 This is continuously monitored so that mitigating actions can be taken where needed.